lowtze/latin-books/Julia - Maud Reed/README.md

 - [ ] do a second round of proofing
 - [ ] add Epubs
 - [ ] reformat and add in the vocabulary sections
+- [ ] remove extra spaces in quotes